 To the north of the site is Farne House, a 3 storey block of flats forming part of the Scammell Way development.
 The eastern boundary abuts the Holywell allotments site.
 The local shopping parade to the south comprises ground level retail and commercial units with 2 storeys of flats above.
 The Westfield Academy is located opposite the site.

 Proposed development

 Full planning permission is sought to demolish the existing lock-up garages and erect a three storey building with accommodation in the roof sited within the central and western parts of the site.
-This will provide 10 one and two bedroom flats.
-The ground, first and second floors will each contain 2 no. one bed and 1 no. two bed flats.
-The third floor, within the roofspace, with contain a single 2 bed flat.

 Site plan